Two weight L^{p} inequalities for fractional vector Riesz transforms and doubling measures: Introduction

 \section{Introduction}

-The Nazarov-Treil-Volberg $T1$ conjecture on the boundedness of the Hilbert transform from one weighted space $L^{2}\left( \sigma \right) $ to another $ L^{2}\left( \omega \right) $, was settled affirmatively in the two part paper \cite{LaSaShUr3},\cite{Lac}.
-Since then there have been a number of generalizations of boundedness of Calder\'{o}n-Zygmund operators from one weighted $L^{2}$ space to another, including
+The Nazarov-Treil-Volberg $T1$ conjecture on the boundedness of the Hilbert transform from one weighted space $L^{2}\left( \sigma \right) $ to another $ L^{2}\left( \omega \right) $, was settled affirmatively in the two part paper \cite{LaSaShUr3},\cite{Lac} when the measures have no common point masses, and this restriction was removed by Hyt\"{o}nen in \cite{Hyt}.
+Since then there have been a number of generalizations of boundedness of Calder \'{o}n-Zygmund operators from one weighted $L^{2}$ space to another, including

 \begin{itemize} \item to higher dimensional Euclidean spaces (see e.g. \cite{SaShUr7}, \cite {LaWi} and \cite{LaSaShUrWi}),

 \item to spaces of homogeneous type (see e.g. \cite{DuLiSaVeWiYa}), and